Home / publications / commentaries /

 Source: Migration Observatory analysis of National Audit Office (2024), Investigation into the costs of the UK-Rwanda Partnership.

-Notes: Rwanda’s development fund is called the Economic Transformation and Integration Fund (ETIF), which is designed to support economic growth in Rwanda.
-‘Estimated total costs’ is highly uncertain and includes the £370 million fixed-cost payment to Rwanda’s development fund up to 2026-27, £120 million paid if 300 people have been relocated to Rwanda, known direct Home Office costs as of February 2024, estimated future direct Home Office costs for the remainder of the Partnership, per-person development fund payments of £20,000, per-person operational and healthcare payments, and per-person flight costs.
-It assumes, following the National Audit Office, that 10% of people relocated to Rwanda depart over the five-year period, based on a quarterly departure rate of around 0.5%.
-The estimated total cost excludes legal fees beyond February 2024, the per-person costs of providing escorts to relocate individuals, which depends on the number of flights required, and the wider costs of implementing the Illegal Migration Act, such as expanding detention capacity.
+Notes: Rwanda’s development fund was called the Economic Transformation and Integration Fund (ETIF) and was designed to support economic growth in Rwanda.
+‘Estimated total costs’ is highly uncertain and includes the £370 million fixed-cost payment to Rwanda’s development fund up to 2026-27, £120 million paid if 300 people had been relocated to Rwanda, known direct Home Office costs as of February 2024, estimated future direct Home Office costs for the remainder of the Partnership, per-person development fund payments of £20,000, per-person operational and healthcare payments, and per-person flight costs.
+It assumes, following the National Audit Office, that 10% of people relocated to Rwanda would have departed over the five-year period, based on a quarterly departure rate of around 0.5%.
+The estimated total cost excludes legal fees beyond February 2024, the per-person costs of providing escorts to relocate individuals, which would have depended on the number of flights required, and the wider costs of implementing the Illegal Migration Act, such as expanding detention capacity.

 Figure 1